Choosing the Perfect Forklift Type for Your Operations

 Pros

-Versatile for both indoor and outdoor use.
-Quick to refuel.
+Flexible for both indoor and outdoor use.
+Quick refueling.
 Lower emissions than diesel.

 Cons